Jaidon-Smith/jaidon-smith.github.io/_posts/2021-03-04-understanding-and-coding-transformers.md

 ---
 > Note: The purpose of this post is as a personal reflection and not as a tutorial.

+As part of building an automatic speech recognition tensorflow model I am researching and building transformers.

 # Some Useful Links

 ## The Paper "Attention Is All You Need"